Getting Rid of Crickets

 Crickets are a nuisance and common pest in Texas.
 The most common cricket found in Texas is known as the black field cricket.
 Although they do not directly harm people, they do however attract a multitude of other predators.
 Furthermore, the damage that isn’t done to humans is instead done to their property.
 A cricket infestation can cause damage to carpets, fabrics, woods, and other common household materials, along with spreading bacteria.
 It is imperative to learn how to get rid of crickets in the house before major harm can be done to a property.

-Known to spring up seasonally in Texas, crickets can be found more often in late summer and autumn.
+Known to spring up seasonally in Texas, crickets can be found more often in late summer and fall.
 They are nocturnal creatures, preferring dark, damp areas in which to live and reproduce.
 Furthermore, crickets are attracted to cooler temperatures and lights around homes.
 As they are very seasonal in their habits, they will often come into homes to escape the cold winters and can enter through small cracks or holes.